Gregorij Rožman: Relations with Germans

 Bishop Rožman, SS-General Erwin Rösener and Leon Rupnik review Home Guard troops in front of Ursuline Church, Ljubljana, after the second Home Guard oath of allegiance, on 30 January 1945.

-After the capitulation of Italy (September 1943), Ljubljana was occupied by the Germans.
-On 14 September 1943, Nazi Gauleiter, Friedrich Rainer, met with Rožman to consult with him on setting up the new Nazi administration.
+After the capitulation of Italy (in September 1943), Ljubljana was occupied by the Germans.
+On 14 September 1943, the Nazi Gauleiter, Friedrich Rainer, met with Rožman to consult with him on setting up the new Nazi administration.
 Rainer had led the forced Germanization of the Slovene provinces of Styria, Carinthia and Upper Carniola, from where he expelled 83,000 Slovenes, including 448 priests, plus teachers and others to Serbia and Nazi concentration camps, confiscated Slovene businesses and church property, and forbade the use of Slovene in schools and public institutions.

 Rainer told Rožman that Upper Carniola, like Styria and Carinthia, would remain annexed to Nazi Germany, but promised Nazi support to Slovene collaborationists.
-Rožman gave Rainer a surprisingly detailed account of battles Slovene collaborationist forces were waging against the partisans, Rainer asked Rožman's opinion of Leon Rupnik (Slovene mayor of Ljubljana under the Fascists, and a notorious anti-Semite), whom he planned to appoint Nazi administrator of Ljubljana.
+Rožman gave Rainer a surprisingly detailed account of battles Slovene collaborationist forces were waging against the Partisans.
+Rainer asked Rožman's opinion of Leon Rupnik (Slovene mayor of Ljubljana under the Fascists, and a notorious anti-Semite), whom he planned to appoint Nazi administrator of Ljubljana.
 Rožman concurred with the appointment, stating that he knew no one better qualified for the job.
 Rupnik was appointed as president of the Nazi provincial government on 22 September 1943.

 Rožman was photographed multiple times at formal and informal events chatting with SS General Erwin Rösener, the commander of German forces in the province, who reported directly to Heinrich Himmler.
 Rösener had ordered the execution of Slovene civilians, hostages and prisoners of war, which led to him being named in the indictment for war crimes at Nuremberg.
-On September 24 1942, on Rösener's initiative, the Germans established the anti-Partisan, anti-communist Domobranci, i.e. the Slovenian Home Guard, as an SS-auxiliary force.
+On 24 September 1942, on Rösener's initiative, the Germans established the anti-Partisan, anti-communist Domobranci, i.e. the Slovenian Home Guard, as an SS-auxiliary force.